neutron-org/neutron-docs/docs/tutorials/onboarding/part-1-minimal-application.md

 {"data":{"current_value":"42"}}
 ```

+> **Important note:** we have the number as a string here because that's how `Uint128` is represented (it's a potentially
+> very big number).
+When using `Uint128` value in JSON, you need to provide them as strings.

 The current value is `42`, which means that our instantiate message did its job.
 Let's now increase the value by
 `1` by sending an `IncreaseCount` message to it: